gscontras/probLang/chapters/06-plurals.md

 }
 ~~~~

 This model was designed to account for the possible noise in our estimation of collective properties.
-To model this noise, we must parameterize the `collectiveInterpretation` so that as noise increases our estimate of the collective property departs from the actual value.
+For example, when talking about the collective height of a plurality, our estimate of the collective property will depend on the physical arrangement of that property (i.e., how the objects are stacked); a listener might encounter the objects in a different arrangement that the speaker did, introducing noise in the estimation of the collective property.
+To model this noise, we parameterize the `collectiveInterpretation` so that as noise increases our estimate of the collective property departs from the actual value.

 ~~~~
 var utterances = [